But it is pretty much understood that a landing page is a standalone web page designed for a single focused objective as opposed to your main website.

 Studies show that the average conversion rate for a website is between 1% and 3%, which means it’s only converting a small portion of site traffic.

-A landing page (also referred to as a lead-capture page) on the other hand is a crucial must-have for any website because it provides a targeted platform for converting higher percentages of visitors into leads.
+A lead-capture page / squeeze page on the other hand is a crucial must-have for any website because it provides a targeted platform for converting higher percentages of visitors into leads.

 In fact, landing pages have a 5-15% conversion rate on average.
 Yet they are often overshadowed by a homepage or other product pages.